staD020/png2prg/readme.md

  - Feature: Disable repeating color optimization for koala & hires anims.
    This reduces animation size & runtime processing at the cost of initial image optimization.
+ - Feature: Docker build support was added by Trident (thanks!)
  - Experimental: Add secondary+tertiary preferred bitpair colors with -bpc2
    and -bpc3 (thanks Fungus).